sharan-naribole/sharan-naribole.github.io/_pages/about.md

 [Read more ..]

-**Accepting review invitations for conference/journal submissions in the area of wireless communications and networking.
-Please contact by [email].**
+**Accepting review invitations for conference/journal submissions in the area of wireless communications** including mobile and wireless networks, mobile applications and sensing, modeling and simulations, WLANs/WPANs, AR/VR, QoS, millimeter wave, Visible Light communications, latency-sensitive networks, etc.
+**Please contact by [email].**
 {: .notice--info}

 ## About Me